openstack/security-doc/security-guide/source/index.rst

 .. important::

-   This guide was last updated as of the Ocata release, documenting the OpenStack Ocata, Newton, and Mitaka releases.
-It may not apply to EOL releases Kilo and Liberty.
+   This guide was last updated as of the Pike release, documenting the OpenStack Pike, Ocata, and Newton releases.
+It may not apply to EOL releases Mitaka, Kilo and Liberty.

    We advise that you read this at your own discretion when planning on implementing security measures for your OpenStack cloud.